|Nutritional Guidelines (per serving)|

 Add the sugar and salt and bring to a boil.

-Reduce the heat to medium and simmer the sauce until it has thickened and is reduced by half, about 8 to 10 minutes.
+Reduce the heat to medium and simmer the sauce until it is thickened and reduced by half, about 8 to 10 minutes.
 Remove the pan from the heat and cool the sauce before using it.

-For a clear glaze, strain the sauce through a fine mesh strainer, pressing on the solids with the back of a spoon to extract as much liquid as possible.
+For a smooth glaze, strain the sauce through a fine mesh strainer, pressing on the solids with the back of a spoon to extract as much liquid as possible.